paulipa/sico-wiki/community/coalition-corporations/3gods.md

 1. $ Profit $

 There is always something for everyone to enjoy.
 So let’s go forth and dominate New Eden for fun and profit!

+# Interested in Joining?

+Please join our Discord with this link: https://discord.gg/ArtkzPTjwT Introduce yourself in #public and read the Google Doc in #how-to-join-3gods.

 ## For more information please contact one of the following:
 **US and non-EU Timezones:**